ciglenecki/vscode-markdown-it-container-question/README.md

-# markdown-it-container-question README
+# markdown-it-container-question

 ## What is this?

-**HARDCODED** VSCode extension that creates a following syntax in Markdown:
+VSCode extension that allows parsing of the following syntax in Markdown:

 ```
 ::: q What's your question?